-- Make sure the class has practiced communicative discussion in Lesson 1. - See additional sample activities in Social Domain section.
+- Make sure the class has practiced engaging in communicative discussion. - See additional sample activities in Social Domain section.

 Probing for Prior Knowledge (15 minutes)

 Activate Prior Knowledge: Have students use their graphic organizer to complete the pre-reading activity.
 This can be done individually or as a whole group.
 Students can share out with the class.